 Legislation regulate and set standards and restrictions for the labour market in Sierra Leone.
 ILO registered 166 national labour-related laws in the country in 2019.
-Only a few new bills were recorded in recent years (Table 4).
-More details of the legislation are available in Appendix Table 23.
-Newly approved legislation has a quite limited impact on the core labour market legislation, which remain in a review.
-The two latest laws are from 2019 and regard anti-corruption and antimoney laundering.
+Only a few new legislation were recorded in recent years (Table 4).
+More details of the legislations are available in Appendix Table 23.
+Newly approved legislation have a quite limited impact on the core labour market legislation, which remain in a review.
+The two latest laws are from 2019 and regard anti-corruption and anti-money laundering.